ches/basho_docs/content/riak/kv/2.1.4/developing/data-types/sets.md

 # which end in /keys/<key>
 ```

+## Create a Set

-Let's say that we want to use a set to store a list of cities that we
+For the following example, we will use a set to store a list of cities that we
 want to visit.
-Let's create a Riak set stored in the key `cities` in the
-bucket `travel` (using the `sets` bucket type we created in the previous
+Let's create a Riak set stored in the key `cities` in the bucket `travel` using the `sets` bucket-type created previously:
-section):

 ```java
 // In the Java client, you specify the location of Data Types